ChatGPT, Copilot, and other AI tools

 How do they work?

-Unlike a search engine, which searches and then gives results using information already created -- Large Language Models (LLMs) are making "new" content predicting the word most likely to come next (e.g. based on HUGE dataset -- publicly available Internet sites (which includes racist, conspiracy sites, etc.) as of ~2022).
+Unlike a search engine, which searches and then gives results using information already created -- Large Language Models (LLMs) are making "new" content predicting the word most likely to come next (e.g. based on HUGE dataset -- publicly available Internet sites like wikipedia and youtube transcripts (which includes racist, conspiracy sites, etc.)).
 They are designed to model human language and use mathematical models to predict what the next word is most likely to be based on what you you are asking for.
 Keep in mind -- they don't think.
 They do NOT understand, read, choose or give you the "best information."
 Sometimes it might feel or seem like it but it is but this isn't how the technology works.

 Challenges of using ChatGPT or other LLMs